 So what titles exactly can you expect to find packed into this list?
 Well, here we focus more on a third-person perspective and not so much on the gangster angle.
 The games must have an open world where the player is free to roam around.
 What about side missions and things like that?
 Those aren’t necessary criteria, but will definitely be a bonus, as they take away from the (sometimes) monotonous quest of completing mission after mission.
-These can include anything from playing darts with Roman on an evening out to settling for drink at an old saloon in a town where everybody owns a 10-gallon hat.
+These can include anything from playing darts with Roman on an evening out to settle for a drink at an old saloon in a town where everybody owns a 10-gallon hat.

 1. Sleeping Dogs –